pauleveritt/kaybee/docs/index.rst

                 - Associate a template with a specific widget on a certain page
                 - Easily customize the data available in a template
           - heading: Widgets
-            subheading: Some fifth feature text.
+            subheading: Report on your data in rich ways
             style: is-info
             more_href: using/widgets
             bullets: